🚗 Autonomous Driving¶

 -

-This paper proposes Multi-Head Low-Rank Attention (MLRA), which decomposes the single latent head in MLA into multiple independently shardable latent heads and sums the attention outputs across branches, enabling native 4-way tensor parallelism.
-The method achieves 2.8× decoding speedup while maintaining state-of-the-art performance.
+Multi-Head Low-Rank Attention (MLRA) is proposed, which decomposes the single latent head of MLA into multiple independently shardable latent heads and sums the attention outputs of each branch.
+This achieves native 4-way tensor parallelism support and a 2.8× decoding speedup while maintaining SOTA performance.

 - NeMo-map: Neural Implicit Flow Fields for Spatio-Temporal Motion Mapping